-Earnings Estimates - Three Year Summary - 2023-2025
+Earnings Estimates - Two Year Summary for 2024 & 2025

-Below is an update to my 3-year earnings estimate for Fairfax.
+Below is an update to my two-year earnings estimate for Fairfax.
 Please note, forecasts are a guess at a point in time.
-To state the obvious, things are constantly changing (and I am still learning about lots of stuff).
-As a result, my earnings forecasts quickly become outdated - and my frequent updates change quite a bit.
-These updates are intended solely for entertainment purposes - please keep this in mind.
+To state the obvious, things are constantly changing.
+As a result, my earnings forecasts quickly become outdated.
+These forecasts are intended solely for entertainment purposes - please keep this in mind.